sendbird/sendbird-platform-sdk-javascript/docs/MessagesApi.md

 ## translateMessageIntoOtherLanguages

-> translateMessageIntoOtherLanguages(channelType, channelUrl, messageId, opts)
+> AnyOfSendBirdAdminMessageSendBirdUserMessageSendBirdFileMessage translateMessageIntoOtherLanguages(channelType, channelUrl, messageId, opts)

 Translate a message into other languages